How To Investigate and Report Nursing Home Abuse

-By Canaan Suitt, J.D. | Last updated on June 20, 2025 Featuring practical insights from contributing attorney Ashley N. HadlerFrom medical care and community life to assistance with daily activities, long-term care facilities provide valuable services and can promote the well-being of older adults in many ways.
+By Canaan Suitt, J.D. | Reviewed by John Devendorf, Esq. | Last updated on November 13, 2025 Featuring practical insights from contributing attorneys Ashley N. Hadler and Joel R. BryantFrom medical care and community life to assistance with daily activities, long-term care facilities provide valuable services and can promote the well-being of older adults in many ways.

-- Require a very high level of care;
+- Require a very high level of care

-- Have a very high acuity level because of immobility;
+- Have a very high acuity level because of immobility

-- Suffer from any type of memory loss or other cognitive problem that would call into question their ability to recall or report events.
+- Suffer from any type of memory loss or other cognitive problem that would call into question their ability to recall or report events

 Nursing home abuse can be perpetrated by nursing home staff members, such as nurses and other caregivers, or by other residents.

-Five Types of Nursing Home Abuse: Spotting the Warning Signs
+Types of Nursing Home Abuse: Spotting the Warning Signs

-Hadler says that in her practice, “the most prevalent type of injury would be something associated with falls or development and deterioration of bedsores.”
+Hadler says that in her practice, “The most prevalent type of injury would be something associated with falls or development and deterioration of bedsores.”

 She adds that “malnutrition and dehydration are also, unfortunately, things we see becoming very common.
-The reason for that, we believe, is because of staffing shortages that predated the Covid-19 pandemic and, since the pandemic, have been exacerbated by difficulties in finding staff or, sometimes, decisions at the corporate level to understaff facilities or not pay a reasonable rate to keep and hire new employees to staff the nursing home.”
+The reason for that, we believe, is because of staffing shortages that predated the COVID-19 pandemic and, since the pandemic, have been exacerbated by difficulties in finding staff or, sometimes, decisions at the corporate level to understaff nursing facilities or not pay a reasonable rate to keep and hire new employees to staff the nursing home.”

 The most common types of abuse in nursing homes include:

-- Physical abuse;
+- Physical abuse

-- Emotional abuse;
+- Emotional abuse

-- Sexual abuse;
+- Sexual abuse

-- Financial abuse; and
+- Financial abuse

-- Neglect or abandonment.
+- Neglect or abandonment

-Let’s look at these forms of abuse in more detail and signs to look for if such abuse is occurring.
+Let’s look at these forms of abuse in more detail and the signs to look for if such abuse is occurring.

 1. Physical Abuse